Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Discussion and Conclusion

+\review{Our results show that modeling the dependence structure in the day-ahead market improves probabilistic forecasting performance significantly.
+First, we see that calibration for prediction bands of the 24-dimensional price path is improved significantly by modeling the dependence structure and moving toward proper joint prediction bands \citep[JPB, see][]{staszewskabystrova2011bootstrap} instead of marginal, quantile-based prediction bands.
+The online, multivariate distributional regression models deliver strong predictive accuracy across a range of multivariate scoring rules.
+Additionally, we like to highlight the importance of regularization to avoid overfitting in a high-dimensional setting and conduct two experiments to validate the regularization of the scale matrix.
+Distributional regression models are interpretable and therefore allow us to discuss the economic interpretation of the time-varying dependence structure.

-\paragraph{Implementation} We implement our algorithm in a fairly generic manner, allowing e.g. for different distributional assumptions and keeping a familiar, \texttt{sklearn}-like API to facilitate the usage by other researchers and data scientists \citep{pedregosa2011scikit}.
-We employ just-in-time compilation using \texttt{numba} to further improve the computation speed \citep{lam2015numba}.
-Currently, the code is available on \texttt{GitHub} at \url{https://github.com/simon-hirsch/online-mv-distreg} and will be contributed to the \texttt{ROLCH} package \citep{hirsch2024online}.
+We analyze the trade-off between computation time and forecasting accuracy.
+Building an efficient frontier between accuracy and computation time we show that online learning, compared to repeated batch fitting, yields better results for a given computation budget -- with speed-ups of 2-3 orders of magnitude.} \review{Our algorithm is implemented in a fairly generic manner, allowing e.g. for different distributional assumptions and keeping a familiar, \texttt{sklearn}-like API to facilitate the usage by other researchers and data scientists \citep{pedregosa2011scikit} and contributed the implementation to the \texttt{ondil} package \citep{hirsch2024online}.\footnote{See: \url{https://github.com/simon-hirsch/ondil}}}